-The Sensor Vari KNX 3L-T for the KNX building bus system records brightness and temperature outside or inside the building.
+The Sensor Vari KNX 3L-TH for the KNX building bus system records brightness, temperature and humidity outside or inside the building.

-All measurement values can be used for the control of limitdependent switching outputs.
+All measurement values can be used for the control of limit-dependent switching outputs.
 States can be linked via AND logic gates and OR logic gates.
 Multi-function modules change input data as required by means of calculations, querying a condition, or converting the data point type.
-An integrated PI controller controls heating/cooling (according to temperature).
+In addition, an integrated control variable comparator can compare and output variables that were received via communication objects.